angelabenavente/react-circular-text-writer/README.md

 import CircularTextWriter from 'react-circular-text-writer';

 <CircularTextWriter
-  text="This is a circular text" radius={150}
+  text="This is a circular text "
+  radius={150}
   id="react-circular-text-writer"
   options={{